Here is our list of the best executive team building activities.

 What is executive team building?

-Executive team building is team bonding aimed at executives, such as presidents, CEO’s, departmental heads, and members of the C-suite.
+Executive team building is team bonding aimed at executives, such as presidents, CEO’s, departmental heads, and other members of the leadership team.
 These activities allow company heads to network, unwind, strategize, strengthen bonds, and transform into true collaborators.
+These activities often take place at executive retreats.

 Why is executive team building important?